doiphode/Web-Developer-Task/README.md

 ## Introduction

 Welcome to the King's Online web developer test.
 This a short programming task that is designed to see how you approach problem-solving a technical issue.
-Please commit your response to a git repository and then email the link to louise.bennett@kcl.ac.uk by **Wednesday, March 27th at 17.00**.
+Please commit your response to your own git repository and then email the link to louise.bennett@kcl.ac.uk by **Wednesday, March 27th at 17.00**.

 ## The problem